pvcraven/web-development-class/source/assignments/01_basic_html/basic_html.rst

     how to style the table later.
   * Linked in images.
 You may not copy the image off the web.
 Sketch something in MS Paint, or Inkscape.
 Or take your own photo.
 It doesn't have to look good.
   * HTML entities.
-Toss at least one somewhere on your six pages.
+Toss at least a few on your pages.
+Try not to make them too hard to find please.
   * Headings.
 Those <h1...6> tags.
   * Paragraphs
   * Tags must be lower case
   * Run a validation check on the HTML for each page.
 Make sure it is free of issues.
   * Check for spelling and grammar.
 It counts as part of the grade.

 Directory Structure
 -------------------